jajvirta/jajvirta/TDD-sleep.md

 But unfortunately such API does not exist for the person.
 Well, the *method* does *exist* but the actual implementation leaves much to desire.
-It might work for the first few times, and occasionally thereafter, but probability of the method invocation to make any difference to the running system is low enough to make practically no incluence at all.
+It might work for the first few times, and even occasionally after that.
+But the method turns into a no-op implementation after just few iterations.
+It doesn't do anything.

-If we glance into the implementation of methods such as goToSleep(), we'll find that they are something like this:
+The implementation of the goToSleep() looks something like this:

     void goToSleep() {
         if rewardFor(sleeping) > rewardFor(this.currentActivity()) {